 The Franciscan Monastery Garden Guild (FMGG) has been in charge of the apiary since 2006.
 Through the mentoring of Toni Burnham and other area beekeepers, the program has evolved to include almost a dozen hives.
 The additional hives supply a limited amount of Monastery honey for sale in the gift shop, which helps support FMGG’s mission: to promote and preserve the grounds of the Franciscan Monastery.

 History of Monastery Beekeeping

 The Franciscan Friars established a honey bee apiary near the existing greenhouse in the late 1920’s to aid in pollinating their vegetables, crops and orchard.
 A vintage 1940’s photo shows seven beehives south of the greenhouse; however, by the 1960’s there were no longer beehives on site until the Garden Guild reintroduced honey bees in 2006.
-Today, well over 1 million bees call the Monastery grounds home.
+Today, close to 1 million bees call the Monastery grounds home.